chrisburnell/chrisburnell.com/_posts/2013-06-15-first-article-ever.md

 {% include content/heading.html title='Better, Faster, Stronger' %}

-I’m not going to give you what I *think* Jekyll does because I honestly don’t know more than a few commands in Ruby, and I couldn’t do it justice; I’m still quite new to using its different file structure and keywords in markup, but learning quickly.
+I’m not going to give you what I *think* *Jekyll* does because I honestly don’t know more than a few commands in Ruby, and I couldn’t do it justice; I’m still quite new to using its different file structure and keywords in markup, but learning quickly.
 What I enjoy the most about it is the flexibility and freedom I feel as a developer working with it.
-Coupled with versioning on GitHub, it makes for a frictionless workflow while developing the site, and even moreso when writing and editing actual content.
+Coupled with versioning on *GitHub*, it makes for a frictionless workflow while developing the site, and even moreso when writing and editing actual content.

 That’s something else I’m quite new to but thoroughly enjoying picking up: writing content in Markdown.